-Josephine is currently founding member, COO and CFO of Sandown Bay Resource Capital, a London based mining private equity fund focused on turnaround investments in the junior mining sector.
+Josephine is currently the founding member, Chief Operating Officer (COO) and Chief Financial Officer (CFO) of Sandown Bay Resource Capital, a London based mining private equity fund focused on turnaround investments in the junior mining sector.
 Ms Tan is responsible for designing the investment process, governance structure, operation and compliance framework of the fund, as well as overseeing risk management, financial reporting and regulatory compliance.

-Prior to her role at Sandown Bay, Ms Tan was a senior investment banker for UBS AG in both Melbourne and London.
-During her ten years at UBS she worked across various teams and industry sectors, including as part of the Australian Resources Group, the European Energy Group and the Global Industrials Group.
+Prior to her role at Sandown Bay, Josephine was a senior investment banker for UBS AG in both Melbourne and London.
+During her 10 years at UBS she worked across various teams and industry sectors, including as part of the Australian Resources Group, the European Energy Group and the Global Industrials Group.
 Ms Tan commenced her career at Boston Consulting Group in Melbourne.

 Josephine was appointed as a Non-Executive Director on 25 February 2015 and holds no shares in the capital of the Company.
+During the past three years, she has not acted as director of any other Australian listed public company.